 Yes!
 You should absolutely still apply!

 The Grand Challenges Scholars Program is designed to be flexible and incorporate a lot of activities you’re already involved in.
 The GCSP will allow you to take your involvement in these activities and focus your efforts toward a common challenge.
 Successful GC Scholars are students who are passionate about one (or more) of the challenges or themes and excited to change the world.
+While the time commitment is made to be flexible and accommodating, it should still be a priority, and we do meet approximately twice a month.
+We would be happy to further discuss the time commitment and address concerns.
 Take the time to talk with your faculty mentor about the program and then apply!